AndrewDmit04/UTD-work/CS 2340/ReadMe.txt

-#CS 2340 Work over the semester
-This directory contains all the mips assembly programs that I have Written over the semester.
+This directory contains all the MIPS assembly programs that I have written over the semester.